pontuslaestadius/pathtracer/README.md

 # Planned activities
 - Better abstraction for groups of nodes.
 - More predictable node layout.
-- Integrate with piston for live-view.
+- Integrate with piston graphical layout.
-- Implement pathfinding on a linked network.
+- Add more algorithms for pathfinding on a linked network.